 If buying hosting and using the free WordPress software to set up a website is like buying land and building a house, building a website using Wix, Weebly, Squarespace, or a similar service is like renting an apartment.
 To save you the hassle, these companies already built a variety of website templates, and they will let you customize one of their websites to use as your own, hosted on their server, if you pay them a monthly fee (or let them put ads on it so they can make money that way).
 A website built using one of these services is called a hosted website.

 Related article: Which Website Publishing Software Should You Choose to Build Your Website?

 How to get started

 Ready to get a website?
-Sign up for my free email series using the contact form below and I’ll walk you through…
+Sign up for my free online course by clicking the image below and I’ll walk you through…

 - Deciding which web platform is right for you

 - Choosing and buying a domain name

 - Choosing a hosting company and setting up hosting